 Constipation (when you find it hard to poo) can be a side effect of some treatments.
 For example, opioid painkillers like morphine can cause constipation.
 Not moving around much, not eating much, and dehydration, may also make constipation more likely.
 Constipation can be very uncomfortable, and can cause bloating and sickness.

 Laxatives are medicines used to treat and prevent constipation.
 If you are taking opioid painkillers, you should be given laxatives to prevent this.

-Some people get a symptom called steatorrhoea, which is pale poo that floats.
-This happens if your body can’t digest fat in your food properly – because the pancreas isn’t producing enough enzymes.
-Taking pancreatic enzyme replacement therapy (PERT) can help to relieve steatorrhoea.
+Some people get a symptom called steatorrhoea, which is pale poo that floats and smells horrible.
+This happens if the body can’t digest the fat in food properly.
+Taking pancreatic enzymes can help with steatorrhoea.

-Speak to your medical team if you have diarrhoea that isn’t getting better.
+Speak to the doctor, nurse or GP if your diarrhoea isn’t getting better.
+You may need to see a gastroenterology team, who are experts in problems with the stomach and intestines.
 There are tests that can be done to check for bile acid diarrhoea and SIBO, and medicines to treat them.
-You may need to see a gastroenterology team, who are experts in problems with the stomach and intestines.